Cholecystitis: Surgery

 For most people with acute cholecystitis, the treatment of choice is surgical removal of the gallbladder, laparoscopic cholecystectomy.
 Laparoscopic cholecystectomy is performed using several small incisions located at various points across the abdomen.
 Several studies have demonstrated the superiority of laparoscopic cholecystectomy when compared to open cholecystectomy (using a large incision in the right upper abdomen under the rib cage).
 People undergoing laparoscopic surgery report less incisional pain postoperatively as well as having fewer long-term complications and less disability following the surgery.
 Additionally, laparoscopic surgery is associated with a lower rate of surgical site infection.

 During the days prior to laparoscopic surgery, studies showed that outcomes were better following early removal of the gallbladder, preferably within the first week.
 Early laparoscopic cholecystectomy (within 7 days of visiting a doctor with symptoms) as compared to delayed treatment (more than 6 weeks) may result in shorter hospital stays and a decreased risk of requiring an emergency procedure.
 There is no difference in terms of negative outcomes including bile duct injury or conversion to open cholecystectomy.
 For early cholecystectomy, the most common reason for conversion to open surgery is inflammation that hides Calot's triangle.
 For delayed surgery, the most common reason was fibrotic adhesions.

 Other

 Supportive measures may be instituted prior to surgery.
 These measures include fluid resuscitation.
 Intravenous opioids can be used for pain control.

-Antibiotics are often not needed.
-If used they should target enteric organisms (e.g. Enterobacteriaceae), such as E. coli and Bacteroides.
-This may consist of a broad spectrum antibiotic; such as piperacillin-tazobactam, ampicillin-sulbactam, ticarcillin-clavulanate (Timentin), a third generation cephalosporin (e.g.ceftriaxone) or a quinolone antibiotic (such as ciprofloxacin) and anaerobic bacteria coverage, such as metronidazole.
-For penicillin allergic people, aztreonam or a quinolone with metronidazole may be used.